 The security of your Personal Information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security and any transmission of data and Personal Information over the internet is done so at your own risk.

 4.2 Personal Information Post Use of Prospela Services

 After you leave Prospela (i.e. close your accounts), Prospela, its affiliated companies and service providers reserve the right to retain certain information of yours for business purposes permitted by law (including for child safeguarding purposes) and in a safe and secure manner for a commercial period of time.
 This will typically be at least until the student/Mentee becomes 18 years of age, however, if law requires a person to be older than 18 years of age to be considered an adult then this information will be held until the student/Mentee reaches this older age.
 Prospela may also retain your Personal Information after you have closed your account if necessary to comply with legal obligations, maintain security or any other reasonable purpose.

 Any information or content shared with other users remain visible and we do not control how other users utilize this out of our services.

 4.3 Disposal of Your Personal Information

-You may also request Prospela dispose of your Personal Information directly and we shall do our best to fulfil your requests, however, we may be obligated by law, safety protocol or as a service provider to your school, college or university to retain certain data about you.
+You may also request Prospela dispose of your Personal Information directly and we shall do our best to fulfil your requests, however, we may be obligated by law, safety protocol or as a service provider to your employer/charity you volunteer on behalf of, school, college or university to retain certain data about you.